yaroslaff/pinkhash/README.md

 from pinkhash import PinkHash
 import sys

-pink = PinkHash(alphabet_name='nato', nwords=3)
+pink = PinkHash(language_name='nato', nwords=3)
 data = sys.stdin.buffer.read()
 r = pink.convert(data)
 print(r)
 ~~~

 ## Languages
 Each method to convert hash into words in Pinkhash is called an *language*.
 For example, `nato` is one language and `rfc1751` is another language.
-Do not confuse this with national language.
-Pinkhash now has built-in `eng1` language (which produces adjective+noun pair from large set of english words) but there could be another *english* language, e.g. one which uses only simple popular words or one which produces poems or haiku.
+Do not confuse this with a national language.
+Pinkhash now has built-in `eng1` language (which produces adjective+noun pair from large set of english words) but there could be another *english* language, e.g. one which uses only simple popular words, or one which builds longer phrases or one which produces poems or haiku.

+Usually (but not always) language can produce hashes of specified (`-w`) number of words, but `eng1` never produces more then 2 words.

 ## Contributions
 Contributions are welcome!
 Write me to yaroslaff / gmail.com to discuss or make a ticket and/or PR.